deterministic-arts/DartsCLHashTree/README.md

 The implementation of hash tries can be found in package `DARTS.LIB.HASHTRIE`.

+- type `hashtrie`

+  The type `hashtrie` is a base type for all application defined concrete hashtrie implementations.
+This type is exposed primarily for the purpose of type discrimination, allowing applications to, say, specialize generic functions on arbitrary hash tries.

 - macro `define-hashtrie name &body clauses ...`

   Supported clauses are: